praneeth-x/Transformer-Based-Classifier/README.md

-        num_encoders, # pass number of encoders you want the transformer to have num_heads, # this specifies number of attention heads inside each encoder. num_classes, # This is number of classes in your data which you want to classify expected_len, # This argument specifies length of query key and value vectors that are computed inside the attention heads.
+        num_encoders, # pass number of encoders you want the transformer to have num_heads, # this specifies number of attention heads inside each encoder. num_classes, # This is number of classes in your data which you want to classify expected_length, # This argument specifies length of query key and value vectors that are computed inside the attention heads.
         )
  compile the object with your required optimizer and loss metric and object.fir(arguments) will train the model.